-This categorization is based upon the amount of residual sugar in the wine after the fermentation and aging process.
+This categorization is based on the amount of residual sugar in the wine after the fermentation and aging process.
 And the amount of residual sugar depends on various factors:

 - The Climate and Weather: Sunshine and hot temperatures allow grapes to ripen faster and accumulate more sugar.
 So grapes from New World wine countries like Australia, California, or South Africa typically have more sugar than grapes from Old World countries such as France, Germany, or Italy.
 Besides that, a sunny year produces sweeter wines than a rainy year.

 - The Fermentation Process: The longer the crushed grapes ferment, the more sugar transforms into alcohol.
 The result is a dryer wine with higher alcohol content.

 The perceived sweetness that you sense in wine might differ from its actual sweetness.
-The reason is that other components can balance the residual sugar, so it’s less perceivable.
+The reason is that other components can balance the residual sugar, so it is less perceivable.
 The most important among them are tannins and acidity.

 Tannins are compounds that are present in all wine grapes but also in tea, coffee, and other plants.
 Their bitter taste and the mouth-drying sensation they create help to balance the sweetness of residual sugar.

 The same goes for acidity.
 A wine with a significant acidity level tastes less sweet than a low-acidity wine, even if it contains the same amount of residual sugar.

 The level of residual sugar is expressed in grams per liter of wine.
 The following table shows a common categorization.
 But depending on the winemaking country, the values can vary.
 For instance, the European Union prescribes other minimum and maximum sugar levels for various categories.